hindmasj/my-nifi-cluster/docs/experiment-redis_direct.md

 ## Preparation - Install Redis Tools

 You need to install the package *redis-tools*.
 The script ``bin/install-redis-tools.sh`` will do this for you.
+Long term you would want to add this package to the image.

 ## Services